satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 })();
 ```

 We won't go into a lot of detail about what this code does.
-I'll leave this for you to explore.
+I'll leave this as homework for you to explore.

 The main takeaway should be, that there are two important libraries that we are using: `@actions/core` and `@actions/github`.
 These two libraries provide a lot of utilities to interact with the process that is running on the GitHub runner.
 They allow you to fetch information about the event that triggered this workflow as well as make it easy to report the result of your action.
-You can get up close and personal with this code and explore the inner workings in [the repository](https://github.com/satellytes/commitlint-pr-title).
+You can get up close and personal with this code and explore the inner workings in [the action's repository](https://github.com/satellytes/commitlint-pr-title).

-### Bundling an Action
+### Compiling and bundling an Action
 As we've seen in the previous subsection we can have pretty much any code we want, as long as we provide a main entry point for the GitHub runner to execute.
 There are thousands of ways to turn TypeScript into JavaScript.
-The one way that I found most comfortable was to use [`@vercel/ncc`](https://github.com/vercel/ncc) to transpile, compile and bundle this action. `ncc` is a CLI tool that supports TypeScript out of the box and is meant to ship a single file that contains everything needed, from your handwritten source code to anything from inside the depths of your `node_modules` that is required by your action.
+The one way that I found most comfortable was to use [`@vercel/ncc`](https://github.com/vercel/ncc) to transpile, compile and bundle this action. `ncc` is a CLI tool that supports TypeScript out of the box and is meant to ship a single file that contains everything that is needed, from your actual source code to everything from inside the depths of your `node_modules` folder that is required by your action.

-The file shown above is called `src/main.ts`.
+The TypeScript file shown above is called `src/main.ts`.
 The bundling is done by calling `ncc build src/main.ts`.
 This will produce a file `dist/index.js` that we then point to in the `action.yml` file, as shown above.

 There are a few pitfalls here:
-- If your action involves a build step, you need to remember to include the bundle in your repository, in this case the `dist` folder.
-For regular projects this is most often not the case.
+- If your action involves a build step (like compiling TypeScript to JavaScript), you need to remember to include the generated bundle in your repository, in this case the `dist` folder.
+For regular projects this is not the case most of the time.
 Generally we don't want to include generated code in our repository.
 In this case you need to resist your urge to add `dist` to your `.gitignore` file.
-- You need to remember to run your build/bundle step whenever you change your source code and commit this artifact with your code changes.
+- You need to remember to run your build/bundle step whenever you change your source code and commit this artifact alongside your code changes.
 This is important for the compiled code in your repository to not get outdated.
+I've spent more time than I'm comfortable to admit, trying to figure out why a certain change didn't affect my action until I realized that I didn't recompile the code before committing.

-> 💡 Having a `pre-commit` hook that runs your build and bundle step is a great way to automate this.
+> 💡 Having a `pre-commit` hook that runs your build/bundle step is a great way to automate this.

 ## Inspiration: example workflows
-Now that you know what workflows and actions look up close, let's take a look at some of the workflows that we are using to make our daily lives more comfortable.
+Now that you know what workflows and actions look up close, let's take a look at some of the workflows that we are using in one of our client's project to make our daily lives more comfortable.
 We are after all developers and we are known to be lazy, aren't we?

 #### "Pull Request checks"
 The workflow and the action that we've talked about so far in this blog post are of course one of these examples.
-Let me describe the problem that we are solving with this workflow.

 **What problem does it solve?**
 In a lot of our projects we are using the `squash` method to merge Pull Requests.
 That means that the title of a Pull Request will end up being the commit message of a commit in our `main` branch.
 For local development we've set up a tool called `commitlint` to make sure our developers adhere to the rules for commit messages that we agreed on.
 This is enforced using a git hook, which checks each commit and ensures that the developer provides a valid commit message.
 However, when creating a Pull Request in GitHub there is no straightforward way to enforce these same rules.

 **How does it solve the problem?**
 The configuration for `commitlint` is stored alongside our code, in the same repository.
-The action that we are using is using that same configuration that we are using in the git hooks on the developers' machines to lint the titles of our Pull Requests.
+The `commitlint-pr-title` action is used to lint the titles of Pull Request and most importantly it is using the same configuration that we use locally to lint commit messages.
+This means these configurations will never get out of sync and we only need to maintain them in a single place.
 In GitHub we've set up ["branch protection rules"](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) that requires the workflow to pass successfully before a Pull Request is allowed to be merged.
 This way we ensure that any squashed commit that arrives in `main` will follow the same guidelines that we use during out local development.

 ![A check on a Pull Request to verify that the title passes our commit linting](./images/github-actions/pr-checks.jpg)